tanvishdesai/tripspllit/Planning.md

 *   **Frontend:** A **Next.js** application.
 This will handle all UI, routing, and user-facing interactions.
 It will be deployed on **Vercel**.
 *   **Backend:** **Next.js API Routes**.
 Instead of a traditional, always-on server (like Express.js on a VM), we will use serverless functions for our backend logic.
 These are JavaScript/TypeScript files in the `/pages/api` directory of our Next.js project.
 Vercel automatically deploys these as globally distributed serverless functions.
 This is "self-hosted" in the sense that the code is yours and within your project, but you don't manage the underlying server infrastructure.
-*   **Database:** **Vercel Postgres**.
-This is a serverless PostgreSQL database that integrates directly with Vercel.
+*   **Database:** **Vercel SupaBase**.
+This is a serverless SupaBase database that integrates directly with Vercel.
 It provides a real, robust SQL database without you needing to host it separately.
 It's the perfect solution for your "self-hosted database but no hosting provider" requirement.

 ### Architectural Flow: